Criticism of the war on terror: As a war against Islam and Muslims

 Since the war on terror revolved primarily around the United States and other NATO states intervening in the internal affairs of Muslim countries (i.e. in Iraq, Afghanistan, etc.) and organisations, it has been labelled a war against Islam by ex-United States Attorney General Ramsey Clark, among others.

-After his release from Guantanamo in 2005, ex-detainee Moazzam Begg appeared in the Islamist propaganda video 21st Century CrUSAders and claimed the U.S. was engaging in a new crusade:

-I think that history is definitely repeating itself and for the Muslim world and I think even a great part of the non-Muslim world now, are beginning to recognize that there are ambitions that the United States has on the lands and wealth of nations of Islam.Professor Khaled Beydoun of the University of Arkansas-Fayetteville School of Law states that the War on Terror exports Islamophobia to other countries, which utilize it to persecute and punish their own Muslim populations.
-Two countries he mentions that facilitate structural Islamophobia as a result of the War on Terror are India and China.
+After his release from Guantanamo in 2005, ex-detainee Moazzam Begg appeared in the Islamist propaganda video 21st Century CrUSAders and claimed the U.S. was engaging in a new crusade: "I think that history is definitely repeating itself and for the Muslim world and I think even a great part of the non-Muslim world now, are beginning to recognize that there are ambitions that the United States has on the lands and wealth of nations of Islam."
+Professor Khaled A. Beydoun of the University of Arkansas-Fayetteville School of Law states that the war on terror exports Islamophobia to other countries, which utilize it to persecute and punish their own Muslim populations.
+Two countries he mentions that facilitate structural Islamophobia as a result of the war on terror are India and China.

 Methods

+Imperialism

+Professor of Law Antony Anghie criticised the "War on Terror" as a breach of International law and Charter of the United Nations, and condemned it for reviving age-old imperialist notions.
+Comparing it to the Spanish War against American aboriginals, Anghie writes: "The war on terror inaugurated by the Bush administration has profoundly challenged the system of international law and relations created by the United Nations (UN)...
+Novel situations require novel remedies.
+My basic argument here is that the Bush doctrine-which consists basically of pre-emption, the identification and then transformation of rogue states-is essentially imperial in character.
+It is yet another version of the civilizing mission that, I have argued, has animated the international system from its very beginnings."